 With the many potential stressors of tertiary study, students are already under stress and pressure.
-To support students and reduce the stress they may feel, employers should clearly communicate an openness to the student’s suggestions and ideas, understand and consider the techniques the student has learnt in the classroom and ensuring the work environment is safe, respectful and accepting of all employees.
+To support students and reduce the stress they may feel, employers should clearly communicate an openness to the student’s suggestions and ideas, understand and consider the techniques the student has learnt in the classroom and ensure the work environment is safe, respectful and accepting of all employees.
 Flexibility and patience is also important, as the student is being assessed on multiple levels in a brand new situation–it may take some time to adjust and conquer the learning curve.
 Clear communication is paramount here, and having the right tools in place, such as a work-based learning tool integrated in a student/learning management system, will create a good level of clarity and comfort.

 Many providers lack the resources needed to effectively establish and maintain employee partnerships.
 Employers may also face resource issues that lead to rejecting WBL opportunities, such as staff time and loss of productivity, additional administration and technology requirements.
 Although these challenges may take some time to overcome, having online capabilities in place to support initiating a WBL program can help.

 Overall, a Work-Based Learning feature that is part of a training management system is the best way to manage successful work based learning for everyone.